0 492

 Keywords

-Neuroendocrine tumor ; Pancreas ; Recurrence ; Risk factor ; Treatment algorithm
+Pancreas ; Neuroendocrine tumor ; Risk factor ; Recurrence ; Treatment algorithm

 Abstract

+Introduction: The prognostic factors of pancreatic neuroendocrine tumor (PNET) are unclear, and the treatment guidelines are insufficient.
+This study aimed to suggest a treatment algorithm for PNET based on risk factors for recurrence in a large cohort.
+Methods: Data of 918 patients who underwent curative intent surgery for PNET were collected from 14 tertiary centers.
+Risk factors for recurrence and survival analyses were performed.
 Results: The 5-year disease-free survival (DFS) rate was 86.5%.
 Risk factors for recurrence included margin status (R1, hazard ratio [HR] 2.438; R2, HR 3.721), 2010 WHO grade (G2, HR 3.864; G3, HR 7.352), and N category (N1, HR 2.273).
 A size of 2 cm was significant in the univariate analysis (HR 8.511) but not in the multivariate analysis (p = 0.407).
 Tumor size was not a risk factor for recurrence, but strongly reflected 2010 WHO grade and lymph node (LN) status.
-Tumors ≤2 cm had lower 2010 WHO grade, less LN metastasis (p < 0.001), and significantly longer 5-year DFS (77.9 vs. 98.2%, p < 0.001) than tumors >2 cm.
+Tumors <= 2 cm had lower 2010 WHO grade, less LN metastasis (p < 0.001), and significantly longer 5-year DFS (77.9 vs. 98.2%, p < 0.001) than tumors >2 cm.
 The clinicopathologic features of tumors <1 and 1-2 cm were similar.
 However, the LN metastasis rate was 10.3% in 1-2-cm sized tumors and recurrence occurred in 3.0%.
-Tumors <1 cm in size did not have any LN metastasis or recurrence.
+Tumors Discussion/Conclusion: Radical surgery is needed in suspected LN metastasis or G3 PNET or tumors >2 cm.
+Surveillance for <1-cm PNETs should be sufficient.
+Tumors sized 1-2 cm require limited surgery with LN resection, but should be converted to radical surgery in cases of doubtful margins or LN metastasis.

 DOI